 In 2006, Craig worked as a cameraman on a documentary film “To Whom It May Concern: Ka Shen's Journey.”
 This film follows the story of Hong Kong actress Nancy Kwan and her meteoric rise to fame when she was selected to star in the 1960 film “The World of Suzie Wong.”
-After the production finished shooting, Craig stayed in Hong Kong for a few months, captivated by its multi-layered texture and rich history.
+After the production finished shooting, Craig stayed in Hong Kong for a few months, captivated by its multi-layered visual texture and rich history.

 Back in Los Angeles, Craig founded a company called Stock Footage World.
 The business provided media companies HD footage of the world’s major cities.
-Thus from 2007 to 2014, Craig frequently travelled to Europe, Asia, Australia, North and South America shooting HD stock footage for his clients, including the cities of London, Paris, New York City, Los Angeles, Washington DC, Chicago, Miami, Seattle, San Diego, Boston, Philadelphia, St Louis, Toronto, Ottawa, Montreal, Tokyo, Osaka, Shanghai, Buenos Aires, Rome, Berlin, Madrid, Lisbon, Prague, Budapest, Istanbul, Sydney, Melbourne, Doha, Singapore, Kuala Lumpur, Beijing, Hong Kong, Shenzhen, Guangzhou, Manila, Kolkata, Macau, Mumbai, Montevideo, Seoul, Taipei, Venice, Bangkok, Yangon, Hohhot, Siem Reap, Vientiane, Luang Prabang, Hanoi and Vienna.
+From 2007 to 2014, Craig frequently travelled to Europe, Asia, Australia, North and South America shooting HD stock footage for his clients, including the cities of London, Paris, New York City, Los Angeles, Washington DC, Chicago, Miami, Seattle, San Diego, Boston, Philadelphia, St Louis, Toronto, Ottawa, Montreal, Tokyo, Osaka, Shanghai, Buenos Aires, Rome, Berlin, Madrid, Lisbon, Prague, Budapest, Istanbul, Sydney, Melbourne, Doha, Singapore, Kuala Lumpur, Beijing, Hong Kong, Shenzhen, Guangzhou, Manila, Kolkata, Macau, Mumbai, Montevideo, Seoul, Taipei, Venice, Bangkok, Yangon, Hohhot, Siem Reap, Vientiane, Luang Prabang, Hanoi and Vienna.

-.
+In September of 2015, Craig moved back to Hong Kong.
+His first filmmaking endeavor in Hong Kong will be a short film series titled HongKonglicious.
 These social issue dramas will bring together aspiring young actors as they present some of the challenges facing the youth of Hong Kong.